 Each summer, first-year students complete their first college assignment by participating in the Buckeye Book Community.
-First-year students will purchase the book prior to or during orientation and are asked to complete the reading before they return to campus.
+First-year students on the Marion campus will purchase the book prior to or during orientation and are asked to complete the reading before they return to campus in the autumn.
 Students should be prepared to discuss and analyze what they have read.
-Students on every Ohio State campus will be reading The Immortal Life of Henrietta Lacks this summer.
+Students on every Ohio State campus will be reading The Submission by Amy Waldman this summer.

 The Buckeye Book Community connects the first-year class through a shared experience and introduces the expectation that college students cultivate a life of learning both in and outside the classroom.

-Here is an online resource for The Immortal Life of Henrietta Lacks.
+Here is an online resource for The Submission.
 Consider searching the internet where you will find many resources to supplement you reading experience.

-At Freshman Welcome Day, Monday, August 20th you will be required to turn in a 2-3 page response paper focusing on The Immortal Life of Henrietta Lacks on one of the prompts listed below.
+At Freshman Welcome Day, Monday, August 19 you will be required to turn in a 2-3 page response paper focusing on The Submission answering one of several prompts.
 The assignment is part of your Exploration 1100.01 course, which is required for all new Ohio State Marion students.
 The assignment is worth a total of 50 points.
 25 points for attending Welcome Day, and a maximum of 25 points for the written paper.

-Printing is not available on Freshmen Welcome Day so be sure you have your printed paper with you!
+Printing will not available on Freshmen Welcome Day so be sure you have your printed paper with you.

 Follow the instructions below and choose a writing prompt from the list provided.
 Complete your writing assignment based on the prompt you select.
 If you quote from the book in your paper, be sure to use correct MLA style citation to document your source.
 Be certain that your work is your own.